 Texas A&M University conducts a Biennial Review of our participation in the Drug-Free Schools and Communities Act.

-Drug Abuse and Alcohol Prevention Program (DAAPP) Notice
+Drug and Alcohol Abuse Prevention Program (DAAPP) Notice

-- DAAPP Notice sent to TAMU and TAMUG students
+- DAAPP Notice sent to TAMUG employees

-- DAAPP Notice sent to TAMUQ students
+- DAAPP Notice sent to TAMUQ employees

 Human Resources and Organizational Effectiveness